Easy, fresh and nutritious!

 This is a very healthy and delicious tropical ice cream and it never lasts long in our house.
 It contains no added sugar and no milk.
 If your baby likes mango puree then she will love this.
 Leave out the passion fruit for younger babies as passion fruit can be pretty acidic.Ingredients:

 Wash, peel and cut mango into small cubes.
 Place the cubes on a clean tray and freeze.
-Once frozen, puree the mango cubes in a baby food processor until smooth serve baby without the passion fruit.
+Once frozen, puree the mango cubes in a high-powered food processor until smooth serve baby without the passion fruit.
 Top with some passion fruit for older kids.